Rust Workspaces

 π¦ Member Crates

-Each member crate still has its own Cargo.toml
+Each member crate still has its own Cargo.toml, like this for my_lib:

 [package]